meronym/speaker-diarization/README.md

 The model is based on a pre-trained speaker diarization pipeline from the [`pyannote.audio`](pyannote.github.io) package, with a post-processing layer that cleans up the output segments and computes input-wide speaker embeddings.

-`pyannote.audio` is an open-source toolkit written in Python for speaker diarization.
-Based on the [PyTorch](pytorch.org) machine learning framework, it provides a set of trainable end-to-end neural building blocks that can be combined and jointly optimized to build speaker diarization pipelines.
+`pyannote.audio` is an open-source toolkit written in Python for speaker diarization based on [PyTorch](pytorch.org).
+It provides a set of trainable end-to-end neural building blocks that can be combined and jointly optimized to build speaker diarization pipelines.

 The main pipeline makes use of: